 - Effective time management and test strategy

-Who Should Take IB Economics?
+Who Should Take IB Biology?

 - IBDP students aiming for 6 or 7 in Economics SL/HL